-This year’s show has been cancelled with hopes it can return in 2022.
+This year’s show has been cancelled with hopes it can return in the future.

 You must be available to show your aquarium(s) that day.
 We will try to let you know in advance the approximate time the judges will be by to see your aquarium(s).

 If you enter an aquarium and you are out of town, you may be asked to show your aquarium via Skype or other methods to see your aquarium to save your judges driving time.
 We want to be fair to all entrants as well as the judges.

 A maximum of 5 aquariums per family, and a limit of 3 in any one category.

 The home competition judging is broken down into THREE general areas.

 The overall look of the aquarium setup (pleasing to the eye).
 Ability of the aquarist to present a harmonious biotope for fish, plants and other natural aquascaping materials.
 A well lit aquarium, clean and clear, heaters, filters, tubing etc hidden or disguised.
 A good variety of colors in plants and fish.